Liza15121/Portfolio_project/Cars_24/README.md

 2. Rule based calculations for the depreciation of the car
 2. Rule based calculation for condition of the vehicle

-As the **Pricing Data Scientist working at Cars24, you are given a task**

 ### GOAL: To automate the process of estimating price of the used car